daijinxcv/JoinTheDarkSide/README.md

 4. Do not forget to update the ip addresses in the <b>App.js</b> file.
 5. Do not forget to create the database.
 I have included an exported sql file for your convenience.
 Just make sure you have the appropriate software to run the .sql file named <b>TodoExpress.sql</b>.

+You may have to change the IP Address used in the code (App.js) for the app to work properly.
+You can easily find these by searching for the keyword 'Axios' and then change the IP Address on its argument(s).

 # MEMBERS
 1. Christian Joy Relato
 2. John Abe Deza